alprnbg/cs-course-projects/README.md

 # cs-course-projects
-Repo for my university programming projects
+Repo for my university programming projects. <br>
 Please don't use this repo for cheating purposes.